 The blood sample was washed two times with PBS and centrifuged at 821 × g at 21 °C for 5 min.
 Following two washes with PBS, fractionated RBCs were suspended in PBS with 1% BSA (Sigma-Aldrich) where 1 μL of pellet was suspended in 200 μL of PBS–BSA and kept at 4 °C until use.
 Alsever’s Solution from Sigma-Aldrich is use as an isotonic solution for RBCs while measuring the membrane fluctuations.

 First, we record a series of interferograms using the proposed system by keeping the focal plane at top membrane plane of a RBC.
-Figure S4(a) shows the phase image of a RBC directly reconstructed from the measured interferogram whereas Fig. S4(b) and (c) illustrate the corresponding RMS fluctuation and instant displacement maps.
+Supplementary Figure 4(a) shows the phase image of a RBC directly reconstructed from the measured interferogram whereas Supplementary Fig. 4(b) and (c) illustrate the corresponding RMS fluctuation and instant displacement maps.
 We observe a typical value of ~0.15 radian rms phase, which corresponds to ~5 nm membrane fluctuation amplitude.
 This value is significantly lower than that measured with DPM (~35 nm) or dynamic speckle phase microscope (~21 nm).
 We note that higher rms fluctuation amplitude is observed with DPM (than dynamic speckle) due to its transmission geometry, which records fluctuations of both top and bottom membranes of the RBC.
-Next, we use the proposed reconstruction model to compute the phase maps as well as the instantaneous displacement and rms fluctuation maps, as shown in Figs. S4(d-f).
+Next, we use the proposed reconstruction model to compute the phase maps as well as the instantaneous displacement and rms fluctuation maps, as shown in Supplementary Figs. 4(d-f).
 As expected, the recovered rms phase fluctuations was improved and measured to be ~0.6 radians.
-An improvement of ~4 times in rms phase is also expected since the amplitude of signal from glass interface was measured about 1 to 2 times higher than the amplitude of signal from the membrane, which points to a phase suppression of 3-4 times (Fig. S3).
-A comparison of original and corrected temporal phase fluctuations measured at a single spatial location is also shown in Fig. S4(g).
+An improvement of ~4 times in rms phase is also expected since the amplitude of signal from glass interface was measured about 1 to 2 times higher than the amplitude of signal from the membrane, which points to a phase suppression of 3-4 times (Supplementary Fig. 3).
+A comparison of original and corrected temporal phase fluctuations measured at a single spatial location is also shown in Supplementary Fig. 4(g).
 Further, the measurements were extended to a number of RBCs (n = 7) using the proposed confocal reflectance interferometric system.
 For comparison, the measurements of membrane fluctuations of the same RBC population were also performed using the dynamic speckle phase microscopy and DPM systems.
 More precisely, the rms fluctuation amplitude was measured at 4 different spatial locations on each RBC.
-As shown in Fig. S4(h), the rms fluctuations measured using the proposed system are comparable with that measured using dynamic speckle phase system.
+As shown in Supplementary Fig. 4(h), the rms fluctuations measured using the proposed system are comparable with that measured using dynamic speckle phase system.
 This is due to the fact that both the systems essentially provide depth-resolved phase measurement in back scattered mode.
 We note that the rms fluctuation measured using dynamic speckle based system is slightly higher, which may be attributed to higher phase noise because of its non-common path geometry.
 Further, approximately 2 higher rms fluctuation amplitude is expected for DPM due to its transmission geometry, which measures fluctuation contributions from both top and bottom membranes.